soorya-venkatesh/Lung_Ultrasound_covid_V2/README.md

 ## Demo Link: https://www.youtube.com/watch?v=43rewdi0Yiw&t=225s

 ## Description:
-* Developed and deployed a Neural network capable of classifying the internsity of covid-19 spread in a person into 5 classes
+* Developed and deployed a Neural network capable of classifying the internsity of covid-19 spread in a person into 5 classes.
+* Achieved a balanced Test accuracy of 94% on unseen test data